ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 ### Optional: installing the development version

-If you are interested in working with the development version (and perhaps contributing to Mbed CLI), clone the <a href="https://github.com/ARMmbed/mbed-cli" target="_blank">development repository</a>:
+If you are interested in working with the development version (and perhaps contributing to Mbed CLI), clone the [development repository](https://github.com/ARMmbed/mbed-cli):

 ```
 $ git clone https://github.com/ARMmbed/mbed-cli